 Transition Feilding is a local initiative made up of people from the town and country who network and co-operate to create a more resilient community for everyone in and around Feilding, from child to senior citizen.
 Visit their Sharing Garden.

-With the motto "Creative Upcycling", Upcycle One aims to help people in Palmerston North and surrounding areas create something beautiful and useful using recycled materials.
+With the motto "Creative Upcycling", Upcycling Club 1 aims to help people in Palmerston North and surrounding areas create something beautiful and useful using recycled materials.

 "Good water quality is a community priority".
 WECA raises awareness of pollution in our waterways, by communicating with government and the public.